 Pre-requisite: 12 units of credit in Level 2 Maths courses including (MATH2501 or MATH2601) and (MATH2801 or MATH2901), or (both MATH2019/8 and MATH2089), or (both MATH2069 and MATH2099) or equivalent.
 Some computing experience (R, Fortran, Maple, Matlab, and/or Python) is strongly recommended.

 Cycle of offering: T1 2023

 This course is a graduate level overview of the mathematical foundations of inverse modelling and prediction and their application to real-world systems, primarily the ocean and atmosphere.
 The scientific emphasis is on the formal testing of models, formulated as rigorous hypotheses about the errors in all the information: dynamics, initial conditions, boundary conditions and data.
 Applications in meteorology, oceanography, and climate are presented in detail.

-More information: Refer to the Course Outline for information about coufrse objectibves, assessment, course materials and the syllabus.
+Refer to the course outline for information about course objectibves, assessment, course materials and the syllabus.

 The Online Handbook entry contains information about the course.
 (The timetable is only up-to-date if the course is being offered this year).

 If you are currently enolled in MATH5231, you can long into UNSW Moodle for this course.